couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

 `VectorQuery` does not extend the `SearchQuery` interface, which is now reserved for traditional FTS queries.

 ### SearchRequest
 `SearchRequest` creation is platform-idiomatic.
-There need to be two contruction options, allowing it to be created from either a `VectorSearch` or a `SearchQuery`.
+There need to be two construction options, allowing it to be created from either a `VectorSearch` or a `SearchQuery`.

 ```
 SearchRequest.vectorSearch(VectorSearch vectorSearch)